 Holiday Apartment rental, Diani Beach, Kenya.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-Cynicism aside, it’s pretty much the same reality here at Diani Beach, conflated by the fact that the local monkey population has lost 75% of its coastal habitat in the process of establishing Diani Beach as a tourist destination over the last 20 years.
+It’s pretty much the same reality here in Diani Beach, conflated by the fact that the local monkey population lost 75% of its coastal habitat in the process of establishing Diani Beach as a tourist destination over the last 20 years.
 Would I return to Diani Beach?
-Yes, to volunteer at the Colobus Trust and help some of the locals still get to live like locals in the future.
+Yes, to volunteer at the Colobus Trust to help some of the locals still get to live like locals in the future.

 * There is an airfield at Diani Beach with direct flights to the Masai Mara, making it a brilliant launching pad for safaris.